How inmate James Dennis made an agonizing choice to end decades on death row

 The results are impossible to predict.

 Gross cited the case of Terry Harrington, who was convicted with a friend, Curtis McGhee, of the 1977 murder of a retired police captain in Iowa.
 Both were granted new trials.
 McGhee took a no-contest plea and was released.
 Harrington chose to go to trial, but prosecutors dismissed the case instead.
-Only later, after a lawyer found evidence that the prosecutors had improperly handled McGhee's plea, was he exonerated as well.
+The dismissal resulted in his release, but only later, after a lawyer found evidence that the prosecutors had improperly handled McGhee's plea, was he exonerated as well.

 Related: President Obama Commutes Another 79 Inmates' Prison Sentences